PavelAndreyuk/Authentication-jetty/README.md

 # Simple-Authentication-jetty

-Simple session authentication form with servlets using jetty.
+Simple authentication form with servlets using jetty and h2 database.